 During certain seasons, the Snow Monkey 1-Day Pass will be an available option.
 It includes access to the Nagaden Train and/or the express bus between Nagano Station and Kanbayashi Onsen.
 It also allows you to use the local Nagaden Bus between Yudanaka Station and Kanbayashi Onsen as well as admission to the Jigokudani Snow Monkey Park.
 A good money saver and very convenient.

 First things first, you have to decide the type of trip you want.
 If you’re planning a day trip, then this isn’t an issue.
-However if you’re planning to stay overnight, there are a number options for places to stay.
-There are a number of ski resorts around the area that have plenty of hotels and lesser accommodation to choose from.
-However, these can be more expensive options, thus I believe there two options better than the rest.
+However, if you’re planning to stay overnight, there are a number of options for places to stay.
+There are a number of ski resorts around the area that have plenty of hotels and lesser accommodations to choose from.
+However, these can be more expensive options, thus I believe there are two options better than the rest.

 My personal recommendation is to stay in some form of accommodation in Yudanaka.
 The quiet mountain town has a decent selection of simple hostels to the more traditional Ryokans and guesthouses.
-The prices aren’t that much different to Nagano, while being as close as possible to the monkey park.
-Not only that, but to be in the snowy surroundings of the valleys between the monstrous peaks while sitting around a log-burning stove in a small wooden cabin equipped with authentic little Japanese room makes it all the more special.
+The prices aren’t very different to Nagano while being as close as possible to the monkey park.
+Not only that but to be in the snowy surroundings of the valleys between the monstrous peaks while sitting around a log-burning stove in a small wooden cabin equipped with an authentic little Japanese room makes it all the more special.

-I highly recommend staying in Guest House Honami-Kaido, it’s amongst the cheapest accommodation available throughout the prefecture, and comes with some incredible personal touches.
-Exactly the paradise that I previously mentioned with a log burning fire and traditional Japanese rooms!
+I highly recommend staying in Guest House Honami-Kaido, it’s amongst the cheapest accommodation available throughout the prefecture and comes with some incredibly personal touches.
+Exactly the paradise that I previously mentioned with a log-burning fire and traditional Japanese rooms!
 The host of the guesthouse is incredibly accommodating.
-Despite his total lack of English, he’s happy to help in anyway possible.
+Despite his total lack of English, he’s happy to help in any way possible.
 That includes driving you to and from the train station as well as the monkey park for free.